 JOHN: You’re welcome.

 JOHN: Very interesting that you ask that.
 It says, “That was fulfilled which was spoken by Jeremiah.”
 Let me tell you what I think is the best explanation of that.
 He quotes a thing that’s spoken by Jeremiah and then it’s a quote that comes from Zechariah, and there are two reasons for that.
 Reason number one is the message here contained is from Jeremiah.
 Okay?
 The exact words are taken from Zechariah.
 But Jeremiah was a prophet of greater priority.
 So he refers it to Jeremiah.
-And there’s a second reason, very, very important.
-In the Talmudic order of prophets which the Jews listed in the Talmud, Jeremiah was the lead name in the role of the prophets.
-Therefore, a reference to Jeremiah could be a reference to the whole role of the prophets.
-So it’s very possible that he’s just seeing the priority of Jeremiah as the lead prophet.
+And there’s a second reason – very, very important.
+In the Talmudic order of prophets, which the Jews listed in the Talmud, Jeremiah was the lead name in the role of the prophets, therefore a reference to Jeremiah could be a reference to the whole role of the prophets.
+So it’s very possibly that he’s just seeing the priority of Jeremiah as the lead prophet.
 Either one of those or both.
 Okay?

-SALIM: It’s the testimony.
+AUDIENCE: It’s a testimony.

-JOHN: So I'm not...I don’t need to answer the experience of your friend.
-He needs to see where that fits with Scripture.
-Okay.
-I don’t want to sit in judgment on his experience, but I know this, I’m not convinced that something is true because somebody experienced it.
-I mean, drunks think they see pink elephants, but they don’t I mean, if the guy preaches the gospel, the gospel is so powerful people will get saved.
-I’m not sure that we can say that because this was added to the gospel, this was the reason.
-And I’m not denying that God is a God of miracles.
-And I’m not denying that there may be a time and occasion when God might give a person the ability to speak a language to someone to reach them with the message of Jesus Christ in a language they otherwise wouldn’t know, but that’s different than the gift of tongues, which was a sign gift to Israel.
+JOHN: Okay, so I don’t need to answer the experience of your friend.
+He needs to see where that fits with scripture.
+I don’t want to sit in judgement on his experience, but I know this.
+I’m not convinced that something is true because somebody experienced it.
+I mean, drunks think they see pink elephants, but they don’t I mean, if the guy preaches the gospel, the gospel is so powerful, people will get saved.
+I’m not sure that we can say that because this was added to the gospel this was the reason.
+I’m not denying that God is a God of miracles, and I’m not denying that there may be a time and an occasion when God might give the ability to speak a language to someone to reach them with the message of Jesus Christ in a language they otherwise wouldn’t know, but that’s different than the gift of tongues, which was a sign gift to Israel.
 Now whether God is doing that in some isolated situations, I’m not going to put God in a box at that point.
 But I do know that we do not qualify truth on the basis of anyone’s experience.
 But that person’s experience has to stand the test of the word of God.

 JOHN: Yeah, and I don’t want to deny that.
-I’m skeptical obviously, because I...I hear things like that a lot and I question because I haven’t had first hand experience, you know.
-But I don't want to second guess him.
+I’m skeptical obviously because I hear things like that a lot and I question because I haven’t had firsthand experience, but I don't want to second guess him.

 AUDIENCE: Okay, thank you.

 JOHN: Thank you.